josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 It examines how parliamentary activity, executive power, public administration, devolved government, and local-authority decisions connect domestic political institutions to Palestine.

-It also examines how political discipline, indirect exclusion, mixed motives, and deterrent responses can affect public trust, political persistence, and the democratic capacity to receive criticism.
+It also examines how neutrality claims, political discipline, indirect exclusion, institutional opacity, mixed motives, and deterrent responses affect public trust, antisemitism, political persistence, and the democratic capacity to receive criticism.

 > 📡 Cross-references:
 >